Taxi

-A taxi, also known as a taxicab or simply a cab, is a type of vehicle for hire with a driver, used by a single passenger or small group of passengers, often for a non-shared ride.
-A taxicab conveys passengers between locations of their choice.
-This differs from public transport where the pick-up and drop-off locations are decided by the service provider, not by the customers, although demand responsive transport and share taxis provide a hybrid bus/taxi mode.
+A taxi, also known as a taxicab or simply a cab, is a vehicle for hire that provides point-to-point transportation for passengers typically on an exclusive, non-shared basis.
+This differs from public transport, where pick-up and drop-off points are set by the service provider, although demand-responsive transport and share taxis provide hybrid bus/taxi modes.

-There are four distinct forms of taxicab, which can be identified by slightly differing terms in different countries:
+Types of vehicles, methods of regulation, hiring, dispatching, and negotiating payment differ from country to country.
+The main forms of taxi are: